 Baharat is pronounced as ‘bah-ha-raht’, which is the English word for ‘spices’.

-Lebanese 7 spices really add volumes of flavor to any recipe.
+Lebanese 7 spices add volumes of flavor to any savory recipe.
 It is used in soups, stews, braising, rice, salads, kibbeh, and more.
+I especially love it in my spiced rice.

-I’ve listed the ground spices in alphabetical order, these should be used in equal parts to make Lebanese seven spice.
+I’ve listed the ground spices in alphabetical order, I like them in equal parts to make my seven spice mix from Lebanon, however, you can adjust the quantities to suit your taste.

-- Allspice* (بهارحلو - Filful Franjy 7iloo) - also known as Jamaica pepper, pimento, pimento or myrtle pepper.
+- Allspice (بهارحلو - Filful Franjy 7iloo) - also known as Jamaica pepper, pimento, pimento, or myrtle pepper.
 Allspice is a brown berry from the Pimenta dioica.
-It was given its name ‘allspice’ as it resembled the flavouring of cinnamon, nutmeg and clove.
+It was given its name ‘allspice’ as it resembled the flavoring of cinnamon, nutmeg, and clove.

 - Black pepper* (فلفل اسود - Falful aswad) - made from a dried peppercorn fruit of a flowering vine, this is a common spice used across with world.

-- Cinnamon* (قرفة -Kirrfeh)- used in both savoury and sweet dishes, cinnamon is made from the bark of various cinnamon trees.
+- Cinnamon (قرفة -Kirrfeh)- used in both savory and sweet dishes, cinnamon is made from the bark of various cinnamon trees.

 - Clove* (كبشقرنفل - Karinful) - dried flower buds, can be used in both sweet and savoury dishes.